catberry/catberry-dust/README.md

 #Catberry Dust  [![Build Status](https://secure.travis-ci.org/catberry/catberry-dust.png)](http://travis-ci.org/catberry/catberry-dust)
-This is the Catberry fork of linkedin fork of Dust template engine.
+It is Catberry fork of Linkedin fork of Dust template engine.

 ##Getting Started
 A quick tutorial for how to use Dust <https://github.com/linkedin/dustjs/wiki/Dust-Tutorial>